D3jag0re/bastion-host/README.md

     - DO_TOKEN : Digital Ocean access token
     - DO_SPACES_SECRET_KEY : Digital Ocean spaces secret key (for Terraform state file)
     - DO_SPACES_ACCESS_KEY : Digital Ocean spaces access key (for Terraform state file)
+    - DO_SSH_PUBLIC_KEY_BASTION : Keypair to be used for Bastion Host VM
+    - DO_SSH_PRIVATE_KEY_BASTION : Keypair to be used for Bastion Host VM
-    - DO_SSH_PUBLIC_KEY : Keypair to be used for VM
+    - DO_SSH_PUBLIC_KEY_PRIVATE : Keypair to be used for Private VM
-    - DO_SSH_PRIVATE_KEY : Keypair to be used for VM
+    - DO_SSH_PRIVATE_KEY_PRIVATE : Keypair to be used for Private VM
-    - VM_HOST: IP or hostname of VM host

 ## To Run backup Manually